abronan/readings/README.md

 # Readings

-A raw list of my readings.
+A raw list of my readings (without reviews).
+Take this as a pool of resources and links that could help you find your next book.
+If a book ends up on this list, this means that it contributed to expand my mind and discover new interesting ideas and topics.

 Please consider supporting your local bookstore if buying one of these.